luyangzhao/SoftRafts/firmware/README.md

 * Ensure your router allows devices to connect over 2.4GHz Wi-Fi.
 * Use Serial Monitor to debug IP address and errors.
-* Confirm the motor driver pins are correctly wired as per your PCB design.

 ---